mixxxdj/manual/source/glossary.rst

      A patent-free audio compression algorithm which uses a form of lossy data compression.
 It is designed to provide for efficient streaming and manipulation of high quality digital audio.
-Ogg Vorbis files generally end with a .OGG or .OGA extension.
+Ogg Vorbis files generally end with a .ogg or .oga extension.

    lossless
      Used when describing audio compression algorithms, a lossless algorithm is